conondaFCC/hello-world/eclipse.md

 variable2       |create field from variable with Ctrl+1 variable3       |instead of writing the variable, start with writting the method if the variable is an input of this method (int a, int b), then autocreate those with Ctrl+1 => create field
-Ctrl+Space      |Autocomplete for ex.: ThisMethod => creates method Ctrl+Shift++/-  |Fontsize adjust code size for presentation Ctrl+r          |While debugging => run to line (ingnore other breaks!)
+Ctrl+Space      |Autocomplete for ex.: ThisMethod => creates method Ctrl+r          |While debugging => run to line (ingnore other breaks!)
 F8              |jump to next break, while in debugging mode Alt+Shift+T     |Refactor Options with according code bits selected ex.
 Variable to Convert Local Variable to Field or whole code bit to Extract Method from it
 .jpage         	| Instead of .java .jpage for code snippets aka Scrapbook pages (to run code without main Methods) Ctrl+Shift++   	| Zoom in (Ctrl+Shift+1 is plus on DEU keyboard) Ctrl+Shift+-   	| Zoom out(might only work with number block on keyboard, with direct minus sign Shift is not needed! -> Crtl+Minuskey works)
-Ctrl+-          | colapse lines of this element into sinlge line Ctrl++          | expand lines of element to full size aka make content of element readable aka show content of element Ctrl+H          | open Eclipse search tool new				      | write 'new' then ctrl+space creates template for new object ClassName       | write only the ClassName on a new line, then Autocomplete to get a constructor for the ClassName public          | write 'public' then Autocomplete creates template for new public method
+Alt+Shift+Y		| toggle word wrap (also as button on menubar) Ctrl+-          | colapse lines of this element into sinlge line Ctrl++          | expand lines of element to full size aka make content of element readable aka show content of element new				| write 'new' then ctrl+space creates template for new object ClassName       | write only the ClassName on a new line, then Autocomplete to get a constructor for the ClassName public          | write 'public' then Autocomplete creates template for new public method Alt+Shift+Right	| Select all what belongs to current cursor position, like whole method code or whole comment

 ### EMACS or other Controls
 Via Windows > Preferences > General > Keys > Schema: